 Declaring Programs Within the College of Liberal Arts

-If you are a student in the College of Liberal Arts and want to change your major/minor/certificate within the College of Liberal Arts, please fill out the Declare/Drop a CLA Major, Minor, Certificate or Specialization form.
+- If you are a student in the College of Liberal Arts and want to declare/drop your major/minor/certificate within the College of Liberal Arts, please click here to complete the IN CLA Add/Drop Form.

 Register for Classes